OtavioFSantos/OtavioFSantos/README.md

 ## Hello there, I'm Otávio

-- 🌱 I'm currently studying Flutter;
+- 🌱 I am currently studying Dart and focused on obtaining my degree;
 - ⚡ Fact about me: I love to draw and I'm a cat person;
-- 🥅 2023 Goals: Keep learning more.
+- 🥅 2024 Goals: Keep learning more.

 ### Languages and Tools: